shiva3312/KUHosteler/README.md

  ## `Client`

    1. Instal react dependencies :
        - Go to client file and run command ```npm i`` to intall the all require packages .

    2. Run  :
        - Run the client using command ```npm start```
        - App will be run on ```http://localhost:3000```

          it will take few minutes in compilation and running the program .

          when you get msg like ..
+         ```
             Starting the development server...
             Compiled successfully!
               ...
                some other info.....
                ...
             runtime modules 28.1 KiB 13 modules
             webpack 5.69.1 compiled successfully in 60540 ms

+         ```

-         it means everything is perfectly runnting.
+        it means everything is perfectly running.

          happy coding ...